Allez-xyz/docs/index.md

 # Welcome to the Allez API

 The Allez API provides developers with tools to integrate our services into their applications.
-This documentation will help you get started with implementing our API.
+This documentation will help you get started with using our API

 ## Documentation